brucethemoose/Minecraft-Java-Arguments/README.md

 See more tuning options [here](https://wiki.openjdk.org/display/shenandoah/Main).
 The "herustic" and "mode" options don't change much for me (except for "compact," which you should not use).

-> Note: Shenandoah is not in Java 8.
-Its also not in any Oracle Java builds!
+> Note: Shenandoah is not in Oracle Java and most Java 8 builds.
 If you are a Java 8 user, you must use Red Hat OpenJDK to use Shenandoah.

-Like ZGC, Shenandoah does not like AllocatePrefetchStyle=3.
+> Note: Shenandoah does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

 <br/>